hpesoj/gsl-pointers/README.md

 v = u; // modifies `v`
 ```

 In both cases, there is an "exceptional" case that the programmer has to remember.
 These are also not behaviours that they are already likely to be familiar with.
 The chance of programming error with either design is high.
-Thankfully, `view` avoids these problems by leveraging the "indirection" semantics used by pointers and pointer-like types:
+Thankfully, `view` avoids these problems by leveraging the "indirection" behaviour used by pointers and pointer-like types:

 ```c++
 f.bar = g.bar; // modifies `f`